 - Taste to see if any additional seasoning is needed.
 Garnish with fresh parsley (optional) and enjoy!

 See how we calculate recipe costs here.

-How to Make Turkey and wild rice soup – Step by Step Photos
+How to Make Chicken Pot Pie Soup – Step by Step Photos

 Shred or dice two cooked chicken breasts and set the chicken to the side.